-Kafka matters not because it is a well-known broker, but because the immutable log changes how services integrate, how streaming is built, and how data can be replayed.
+Kafka matters not because it is a famous broker, but because the append-only log changes how services integrate, how streaming is built, and how data can be replayed.

-In real engineering work, this book helps design partitioning, retention, consumer groups, delivery semantics, and lag management as parts of one event backbone instead of a pile of unrelated settings.
+In real engineering work, this book helps design partitioning, retention policy, consumer groups, delivery guarantees, and lag control as parts of one event flow rather than a pile of unrelated settings.

-In interviews, reviews, and architecture conversations, it is especially useful when you need to show how ordering, lag spikes, rebalance behavior, and storage growth affect the reliability of the whole system, not just the messaging layer.
+In interviews, reviews, and architecture conversations, it is especially useful when you need to show how per-partition ordering, lag spikes, rebalancing, and storage growth affect whole-system reliability, not just the messaging layer.

 Practical value of this chapter